syaifulahdan/Mininet/py-custop_tree_topology_with_Fanout2.md

 - <a href="https://github.com/syaifulahdan/mininet/blob/master/py-custop_tree_topology_with_Fanout2-custom_topo.py">custom-topo.py:</a> a sekleton class which you will update with the logic for creating the datacenter topology described above.
 - <a href="https://github.com/syaifulahdan/mininet/blob/master/py-custop_tree_topology_with_Fanout2-submit.py">submit.py:</a>  used to submit your code and output to the course servers for grading.
 You don’t have to do any modifications in here.

+##### CustomTopo.py
+The skeleton class takes following arguments as input:
+- linkopts1: for specifying performance parameters for the links between core and aggregation switches.
+- linkopts2: for specifying performance parameters for the links between aggregation and edge switches.
+- linkopts3: for specifying performance parameters for the links between edge switches and host.
+- Fanout: to specify fanout value i.e., number of childs per node.